estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D55 - May 7, 2018
+Finally, all the parts of my app are working together.
+Tomorrow I'll focus on the localization part.
+I really want to finish things up this week! #100DaysOfCode #Swift #iOS

 ### R2D54 - May 6, 2018
 So my adventure in multiple prototype cells continues.
 Now, I need to understand how to use Xcode's debugging tools for unsatisfied constraints. #100DaysOfCode #Swift #iOS